Avg: 3.8 from 85 votes

 To get to the bottom of the route hike to Chasm Lake and climb the Lamb's Slide to Broadway.
 Traverse across Broadway to the bottom of the couloir.
 See the Kiener's Route for a more thorough description.
 The couloir is above and climbs for about 1000 feet to the Notch.
 To break this up pitch by pitch would take forever and result in probably about 10 pitches.
 It is quicker to simul-climb.
 Place pro early in the first lead to safegaurd against falling and sliding over the edge of the Diagonal Wall.

 About halfway up the couloir narrows and then doglegs to the right.
-In full condition this section will be snow and ice, but in late summer could be rock.
-From here traverse up and right to another rock bulge that is also sometimes covered in ice and then straight up to the top.
-From the Notch you can drop down the back side by rappelling and then meet up with the Loft route, or climb to the summit.
+In full conditions, this section will be snow and ice, but in late summer, it could be rock.
+From here, traverse up and right to another rock bulge that is also sometimes covered in ice and then straight up to the top.
+From the Notch, you can drop down the back side by rappelling and then meet up with the Loft route, or climb to the summit.
 Per Jack Barker: to reach the Loft route, start by hiking down Keplinger's before finding the 3rd Class trail on the left just past the palisade rock features.
 It can be easy to miss so consider grabbing a GPS route if taking the Loft descent.

 This route can be done in summer and winter, but always beware of conditions.
 This route takes quite a bit longer than Kiener's because of the amount of roped climbing, so if a winter ascent is done, be prepared to benighted on route.
 This is the best Alpine ice route on Long's and is a classic anywhere.
 Enjoy!